Why Are Credit Cards Useful?

-Buying with a credit card can offer such benefits as convenience, safety, and rewards.
-Whether you’re shopping for shampoo or a new sofa, there are many ways that you can pay for goods and services.
-You can use cash, checks, electronic payment, debit cards, or credit cards.
-Not every merchant may accept each of these forms of payment though, but credit cards are one very popular and useful option.
+Using a credit card to make purchases can offer such benefits as convenience and rewards.
+Whether you’re shopping for shampoo or a new sofa, there are many ways that you can pay for goods and services, including cash, debit cards, and credit cards.
+Not every merchant may accept each of these forms of payment, but credit cards are one very popular and useful option.

-Here, you’ll learn more about the benefits of credit cards vs. other forms of payment, so you can know when to break out the plastic and when to spend with something else.
+Read on to learn more about the benefits of credit cards vs. other forms of payment to help decide when to break out the plastic and when to use something else instead.

 What Is a Credit Card?

-Credit cards are different from debit cards in that they don’t whisk money out of your checking account right away.
+Credit cards are different from debit cards in that they aren’t directly linked to your checking account and don’t immediately deduct money from it.
 They also vary from a personal loan or a personal line of credit.

-• When comparing a personal line of credit vs. credit card, both are types of revolving credit, report your balance and payment info to the major credit bureaus, and charge interest.
-But unlike credit cards, personal lines of credit don’t offer rewards, can have a lengthy application process, and can have a lower borrowing limit than credit cards sometimes.
+• When comparing a personal line of credit vs. credit card, both are types of revolving credit, they report your balance and payment info to the major credit bureaus, and charge interest.
+But unlike credit cards, personal lines of credit don’t offer rewards.
+They can have a lengthy application process and sometimes a lower borrowing limit than credit cards.

-• When comparing credit cards vs. personal loans, they both allow a borrower to access money that they have to pay back later, and they are both usually unsecured.
-However, credit cards are a form of revolving debt (meaning you can borrow money repeatedly, up to a limit), while personal loans are not.
+• When comparing credit cards vs. personal loans, they both allow a borrower to access money that needs to be paid back later.
+However, credit cards are a form of revolving debt (meaning you can borrow money repeatedly, up to a limit), while personal loans, which offer borrowers a lump sum of money to be repaid in regular installments over time, are not.

-Credit cards are incredibly useful for paying for everyday purchases, however big or small.
-In a minute, you’ll learn more about specific credit card benefits.
+Credit cards can be useful for paying for everyday purchases, however big or small.
+Some of the benefits they offer include the following:

 • They are convenient to carry and use.